 Letter to PM

-We write this letter following the close of the parliamentary SEND Inquiry, led by the Education Select Committee and the outcome of the Government’s review due to report by the end of the year.
+We write this letter following the close of the parliamentary SEND Inquiry, led by the Education Select Committee and during the Government’s SEND review.
 The range of evidence was insightful and validated our experiences and on-going challenges for both the sector and children and young people.
-Ahead of the release of the final report and the distribution of your welcome pledge of an extra £700 million for children with SEND, we ask for your further consideration to ensure the opportunity of progress is maximised.
+Ahead of the release of the final report and the distribution of your welcome pledge of an extra £780 million for children with SEND, we ask for your further consideration to ensure the opportunity of progress is maximised.

 Issues that were exposed at the SEND Inquiry included that of joint responsibilities of education, health and social care and the inconsistencies and inadequacies of partnership working.
 Local Authority (LA) roles as commissioner and funding agent were also called into question at this Inquiry and followed up through the DfE SEND and AP provision call for evidence.